SwiftlyGH/swiftlystatic/README.md

-# SwiftlyStatic
+# Swiftly Static

-Free open source media projects for Swiftly.
+Open source files & media used by Swiftly and it's platform & services.